 To wrap up

 There is no one perfect marketing approach that will meet all of your needs.
 The market is constantly evolving, changing under the influence of social, economic, and cultural events.
 For this reason, brands have no choice but to be flexible.
-If you want to improve your competitiveness and achieve your key business goals, combine different marketing approaches.
+If you want to improve your competitiveness and achieve your key business goals, combine different marketing types.
 Don’t be afraid to experiment and try bold solutions to stay one step ahead!

 Other articles on similar topics: